 |From 1 January 2020 to 31 December 2020||€ 294||€ 462||€ 284|

 The Big Island situation is difficult due to the swell reflections of the Hawaiian chain towards the north.
 Winter swells are W-NW but should come from N-NW: these swells suffer from severe filtering on their way to the shores of the Big Island.
-With the exception of October to March, the best swell direction for Hilo, Hamakua is N-NE while for Kohala and Kona it is from W. Winds from E-NE constantly generate waves from 0.5 to 1.5m: best surf with Kona winds from S-SW.
-From April to September, South Pacific swells bring a regular supply of 0.5m to 2.5m waves in the Kona, Kau and Puna areas.
-The period between July and October is the best for hurricanes from the East Pacific which instead send waves from the E – SE measuring between 1 to 2.5 m in the area of Puna and Hilo.
+With the exception of October to March, the best swell direction for Hilo, Hamakua is N-NE while for Kohala and Kona it is from W. Winds from E-NE constantly generate waves from 1,5 to 5ft: best surf with Kona winds from S-SW.
+From April to September, South Pacific swells bring a regular supply of 2-7ft waves in the Kona, Kau and Puna areas.
+The period between July and October is the best for hurricanes from the East Pacific which instead send waves from the E – SE measuring between 3-7ft in the area of Puna and Hilo.
 Due to the high mountains, in the morning the wind is offshore on both sides of Hamakua and Hilo which usually suffer from NE onshore winds.
-These winds fade somewhat in the winter when the winds from S to W come locally known as "Kona" winds.
-The tides vary a lot around the island, although they do not exceed 1m.
+These winds fade somewhat in the winter when the winds from S to W come, locally known as “Kona” winds.
+The tides vary a lot around the island, although they do not exceed 3ft.
 Pay attention to the tide level in the reef spots!

-How to get there : The 90 day visa is obtained as soon as you enter.
+How to get there : A 90 day visa is obtained as soon as you enter.
 Fly to Honolulu (HNL) and then use Aloha or Hawaiian Airline.
-Most domestic inter-island flights are fully priced at $ 93 (pre board boarding: $ 25) Remember that Big Island has two int'l airports: Kona, which flies from Japan and LAX / SFO On United and LAX On AMerica, and Hilo.
+Most domestic inter-island flights cost $ 93 (pre board boarding: $ 25) Remember that Big Island has two int’l airports: Kona, which flies from Japan and LAX / SFO On United and LAX On AMerica, and Hilo.
 The boarding fee is $ 6.

-Getting around : The "Hawaii Belt Road" surrounds the island.
+Getting around : The “Hawaii Belt Road” surrounds the island.
 The Saddle Road (HWY 200) connecting EW is not a shortcut from Kona to Hilo, but a narrow, bad-weather road.
 Many car rental agencies prohibit it.
-Car rentals during the low season (January, April 16 to June, August 21 to Dec 18) are $ 135 / week ($ 150 high season) while for 4WD they are $ 300.
+Car rentals during the low season (January, April 16 to June, August 21 to Dec 18) cost $ 135 / week ($ 150 high season) while renting a 4WD cost $ 300.

 Nature and Culture : Climb Observatory Hill, Mauna Kea’s Summit, 10km away and 1.5km to the top.
 It is possible to snowboard on the top or slide on Kapoho Crater.
 Don’t miss the thrilling spectacle of Kilauea as it erupts red lava.
 Visit The Pacific Tsunami Museum located in Hilo.

-Dangers and annoyances : Don't go into the water posing as it will, it will only bring you problems with the locals.
+Dangers and annoyances : Don’t go into the water posing as it will only bring you problems with the locals.
 Avoid the crowds of Hilo and Kailua; be careful when you park in remote places, do not leave anything in the car.
-Cuts on reefs, currents and sunburn are always a threat.
+Reef cuts, currents and sunburn are always a threat.

 Exchange rate 1 EUR = 1.08 USD; 1 € = 1.51 NZD; 1 EUR = 1.41 AUD